-Registration for Classes PRIORITY REGISTRATION
+Registration for Classes ADVISING PERIOD AND PRIORITY REGISTRATION

-There are two advising periods for current students: one in March/April (for the fall semester) and in October/ November (for the spring semester).
+There are two advising/priority registration periods for current students: one in March/April (for the fall semester) and in October/November (for the spring semester).
 Exact dates are listed in the Academic Calendar posted on the college's website.